There is life-changing power in learning what it means to host God’s Presence.

 Often we think, we’re too sinful, unworthy, fearful—and the list goes on.

-We think, we can’t have His Presence until we get everything right and in order.
-We get it around the wrong way around!
+We believe we can’t host God’s Presence until we get everything right and in order.
+We get it the wrong way around!

 This is the grace of God.